rmtownsend/rebecca-gatsby-lumen/content/pages/resume.md

 - Provide guidance regarding choice and use of institutional tools for enterprise content management
 - Create user documentation and training for institutional repositories
 - Engage in cross-organizational collaboration on tasks related to enterprise search and semantic technologies
-- Improve enterprise search results by making curated changes based on user requests and query data, and by working with teams to optimize content to organically integrate with enterprise search system
+- Improve enterprise search results by making curated changes based on user requests and query data

 **Charles E. Young Research Library, UCLA, Los Angeles, CA**
 Graduate Student Reference Assistant | September 2016-June 2018